Trump says working on a very big trade deal with India, but will take time

 India and the United States have built close political and security ties in recent years, with New Delhi turning to Washington as a top arms supplier, edging out traditional partner Russia.

-Modi’s cabinet was meeting on Wednesday to give formal clearance for a $2.6-billion deal for two dozen military helicopters from U.S. defence firm Lockheed Martin
+Modi’s cabinet was meeting on Wednesday to give formal clearance for a $2.6-billion deal for two dozen military helicopters from U.S. defence firm Lockheed Martin (LMT.N)

 Reporting by Sanjeev Miglani; Additional reporting by Steve Holland and Jeff Mason; Editing by Clarence Fernandez